Having a say - statutory consultations about schools

 As a parent or caregiver, you can talk to your school’s principal or Board of Trustees at any time.
-Conversations about education are always happening in schools and communities, but under the Education Act in some circumstances Boards of Trustees or the Minister of Education are required to formally consult with school communities when specific changes to a school are proposed.
+Conversations about education are always happening in schools and communities, but under the Education and Training Act 2020, in some circumstances Boards of Trustees or the Minister of Education are required to formally consult with school communities when specific changes to a school are proposed.
 This is called the statutory consultation process.

 When a change to a school in your community is proposed and the statutory consultation process is initiated, you’ll want to know when and how you can have a say.
 You’ll want to be confident you have the right information to inform your views.

 Formal consultations allow Boards of Trustees and the Ministry to hear and understand the range of views on a proposal from the school’s community.